jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-04.md

 They laughed, and Sophia felt another layer of tension dissolve.
 She had good friends.
 She had people who understood.
 She was going to be okay.

 Across the room, she caught Ethan's eye.
 He was talking to Marcus and some other teammates, but he'd been tracking her location all night.
-When their gazes met, he smiledthat soft, private smile that was just for her.
+When their gazes met, he smiled—that soft, private smile that was just for her.

 She smiled back.